CapricanDRJ/HadesStarCommunityData/docs/corp/2b046351c951cf9e05492ee383c44783b21c628831f51b1a04c9e5404b9b9fa3/index.md

 ```
 Welcome to Paramedic ICU.
 This is a clan/corporation based on respect
-ing the higher-ups, being friendly, and helping your comrads out.}
+ing the higher-ups, being friendly, and helping your comrads out.
 ```
 ### Whitestar Bonus ❌